Keratosis Pilarisker-a-tos-is -pi-ˈler-əs

 There is no known way to prevent keratosis pilaris, but you can maintain a skincare regimen to continually treat the underlying condition.
 Keep moisturizing regularly with a product that includes a keratolytic agent, those ingredients that soften the skin like urea, lactic acid, alpha hydroxy acid, glycolic acid, or salicylic acid.
 Certain environmental factors can dry skin and worsen KP, so make note of dry air (especially in winter months), and consider a humidifier if your skin tends to become tight, itchy, and flaky.
 Taking long hot showers and swimming in chlorinated pools can also dry out and irritate the skin, setting off KP.
-Certain clothing exacerbates KP, notes Dr. Farber: “Any fabric that can rub and irritate skin, like wool, can contribute to worsening KP, as well as tight synthetic fabrics.”
+Certain clothing exacerbates KP, and any fabric that can rub and irritate skin, like wool, can contribute to worsening KP, as well as tight synthetic fabrics.
 Similarly, avoid physical exfoliators that feel uncomfortable and inflame skin, like a loofah made of sandpaper.

 1 Skin diseases associated with atopic dermatitis by Clin Dermatol.
 National Library of Medicine.